jesusiglesias/HPCDS_SmartTestingTool/README.md

 * `master` is the main branch that contains the different versions of the project.
 * `develop` is the development branch where it has been working throughout the project.
+* `gh-pages` is the branch that saves the site of the project in GitHub.

 ## Version